Special Educational Needs (SEN)

 SEND team at EWPS:

-SENCO/Inclusion Leader, Basic Skills Teacher, SEN teaching Assistants and volunteers
+SENCO/Inclusion Leader, SEND Lead Practitioners, Basic Skills Teacher, SEN teaching Assistants and volunteers

 Learning Mentors, Educational Psychologist (SLA), Complex Needs and Dyslexia Service (SLA) Specialist External agency support (NHS Speech and Occupational Therapists, CFCS) and access to Newham Local Authority SEN specialist consultants and advisory teachers:(Language Communication Interaction Service, Behaviour Support, Sensory Service -Visual and Hearing and Physical impairment.

 We organise individualised, one to one and small group programmes according to the identification of need for our pupils.
 Support is available in and out of class and our life skills programmes are set in the local area.
 These interventions and additional programmes are available to identified pupils on a rolling timetable.
 We have strong links with our secondary feeder schools to make the transition easier for pupils who will find this change particularly difficult.